toast2134/eecs12/project1/README.md

 100%

 ### Files
 interest10year.py is the file that was submitted for grading.
-The comments were added after submission.
+Most of the comments were added after submission.
 <br />
 interest10yearRedone.py is the file that was redone to use float() when evaluating user input instead of eval(), assuming the user input is correct.
 This change was made because eval() has more security risks than float(), even though there is not much else done in terms of error handling.